-One to Two Star Level of Implementation Three to Four Star Level of Implementation Five Star Level of Implementation Data Collection Organization uses self-reporting methodology to collect at least one level of the following patient demographic data items for at least 95% of patients: Organization uses self-reporting methodology to collect two or more levels of the following patient demographic data items for at least 95% of patients: Organization uses self-reporting methodology to collect all levels of patient demographic data items for at least 95% of patients: race, ethnicity and language (REaL) sexual orientation/gender identity (SO/GI) social determinants of health (SDOH) or social risk factors disability status, veteran status, and/or other demographic data elements Data Collection Training Training is provided to staff regarding the collection of demographic data including, at a minimum, the collection of patient self-reported REaL data.
+Fundamental Level of Implementation Intermediate Level of Implementation Advanced Level of Implementation Data Collection Hospital uses self-reporting methodology to collect at least one level of the following patient demographic data items for at least 95% of patients: Hospital uses self-reporting methodology to collect two or more levels of the following patient demographic data items for at least 95% of patients: Hospital uses self-reporting methodology to collect all levels of patient demographic data items for at least 95% of patients: race, ethnicity and language (REaL) sexual orientation/gender identity (SO/GI) social determinants of health (SDOH) or social risk factors disability status, veteran status, and/or other demographic data elements Data Collection Training Training is provided to staff regarding the collection of demographic data including, at a minimum, the collection of patient self-reported REaL data.
 Training is provided to staff regarding the collection of additional patient self-reported demographic data (beyond REaL) such as disability status, SO/GI, veteran status, geography and/or other SDOH or social risk factors.
-Organization evaluates the effectiveness of workforce training on an annual basis to ensure staff demonstrate competency in patient self-reporting data collection methodology for all levels of patient demographic data (REaL, SO/GI, SDOH) (e.g., observations, teach-back, post-test, etc.) Examples of training may include role playing, scripts, didactic, manuals, online modules or other tools/job aids.
+Hospital evaluates the effectiveness of workforce training on an annual basis to ensure staff demonstrate competency in patient self-reporting data collection methodology for all levels of patient demographic data (REaL, SO/GI, SDOH) (e.g., observations, teach-back, post-test, etc.) Examples of training may include: role playing, scripts, didactic, manuals, online modules or other tools/job aids.
 Patient and/or family advisors should be included in the development and delivery of workforce training to collect REaL data.
-Data Validation Organization meets at least one of the following elements: Organization meets at least two of the following elements: Organization meets all of the following elements: Organization has a standardized process in place to evaluate the accuracy and completeness (percent of fields completed) for demographic data, such as REaL, SO/GI and SDOH.
-Organization addresses any system-level issues (e.g., changes in patient registration screens/ fields, data flow, workforce training, etc.) to improve the collection of self-reported demographic data such as REaL, SO/GI and SDOH.
-Organization has a standardized process in place to evaluate and compare organization-collected demographic data to community demographic data for REaL, SO/GI and SDOH.
+Data Validation Hospital addresses any system-level issues (e.g., changes in patient registration screens/fields, data flow, workforce training, etc.) to improve the collection of self-reported demographic data such as REaL, SO/GI and SDOH.
+Hospital has a standardized process in place to evaluate the accuracy and completeness (percent of fields completed) for demographic data, such as REaL, SO/GI and SDOH.
+Hospital has a standardized process in place to evaluate and compare hospital-collected demographic data to community demographic data for REaL, SO/GI and SDOH.